PerriAlessandro/Asssignment2_RT1/README.md

 $ catkin_make #properly build the workspace
 ```
 Now you have to launch all the nodes, here's a list of the needed nodes to properly run the project:
-- `Master Node`: provides naming and registration to the rest of the nodes in the ROS system
+- `Master`: provides naming and registration to the rest of the nodes in the ROS system
 - `stage_ros`: The stage_ros node wraps the Stage 2-D multi-robot simulator, via libstage.
 Stage simulates a world as defined in a .world file.
 This file tells stage everything about the world, from obstacles (usually represented via a bitmap to be used as a kind of background), to robots and other objects.
 - `robot_controller`: implements the logic of the navigation inside the circuit and provides a service that changes the speed of the robot.
 - `UI_node`: User Interface node, used for receiving commands via keyboard input.